Friedrich Meinecke: Life

+First World War

 During the First World War, he advocated removing Polish landowners from the Prussian provinces of West Prussia and Posen, which had been acquired from Poland during the Partitions of Poland, to Congress Poland.
 In addition, he proposed the German colonization of Courland after the expulsion of its Latvian population.

 Some authors have likened his views to ethnic cleansing.
 When the German Empire formulated the so-called Polish Border Strip plan, which called for the annexation of a large swathe of land from Congress Poland and the removal of millions of Poles and Jews to make room for German settlers, Meinecke welcomed the idea with contentment.